 We created an isolated AWS EC2 environment and tested by sending malicious payloads to a vulnerable React server.
 This revealed server-side behavior but didn’t demonstrate the actual client-side vulnerability.

-Learning: We were testing the wrong attack direction.
+Learning: We tested the wrong attack direction.

 Phase 2: Patch Analysis